Disease Guide ·Episodic Falling Syndrome ·2026

 Treatment - $30-$80/month

-Clonazepam ($20-$50/month) is the primary medication — reduces episode frequency and severity.
-Diazepam can be used for acute episodes.
-Acetazolamide ($30-$60/month) as an alternative or add-on.
-Avoiding triggers: limit intense exercise, manage excitement levels.
+Clonazepam ($20-$50/month) reduces episode frequency and severity.
+Acetazolamide ($30-$60/month) as alternative.
+Diazepam for acute episodes.
+Trigger avoidance: limit exercise, manage excitement, reduce stress.
 Some dogs improve with age.
-No cure exists, but management reduces episode frequency significantly.
-Average $30-$80/month
+No cure, but medication significantly reduces episodes.
+Average $30-$80/month.

 Total Cost - $500-$1,500/year